gravitational/teleport/docs/4.4/config-reference.md

     #    "node"  : sessions will be recorded on the node level  (the default)
     #    "proxy" : recording on the proxy level, see "recording proxy mode" section.
     #    "off"   : session recording is turned off
+    #
+    #    EXPERIMENTAL *-sync modes proxy and node sends logs directly to S3 or other
+    #    storage without storing the records on disk at all. *-sync requires all
+    #    nodes to be upgraded to 4.4
+    #
+    #    "node-sync" : sessions recording will be streamed from node -> auth -> storage service
+    #    "proxy-sync : sessions recording will be streamed from proxy -> auth -> storage service
+    #
     session_recording: "node"

     # This setting determines if a Teleport proxy performs strict host key checks.